 Vodafone is also offering the Galaxy S9 series in the UK, and for the regular S9 you'll pay £29 upfront followed by £59/month.
 If you want to step up to the Galaxy S9+, you'll pay a bit more ay £49 upfront and then £69 per month.

-For EE Mobile customers, you can get the Galaxy S9 for £58 per month and the S9+ for £68 per month.
+For EE Mobile customers, the Galaxy S9 regularly sells for £58 per month and the S9+ for £68 per month.
 The former comes with 64GB of storage while the latter has 128GB, but no matter which you choose, you'll be able to get the phones in either Lilac Purple, Coral Blue, or Midnight Black.

 The Galaxy S9 and S9+ are now available for purchase in India, with prices starting at ₹57,900 ($890).
 Both devices are on sale direct from Samsung India as well as Flipkart and Paytm Mall, and will be heading to thousands of retail stores across the country.

 Both the 64GB and 256GB storage configurations are available in India, but if you're interested in picking up the 256GB model, you'll have to buy from Samsung India's store.
 Samsung is rolling out a ₹6,000 ($90) cashback to those picking up the phone via Paytm, and HDFC credit and debit card users can also get ₹6,000 off on either device.
 Here's how much the Galaxy S9 and S9+ cost in India:

 Update, June 19, 2018: Added new deals for T-Mobile, Samsung's online store, O2, Vodafone, and EE Mobile.